kor-hq/bibleio/README.md

 # Bibleio Website

 The main website for Bibleio.
-It will include the main site, links to products, about, etc, then a "Why Believe?" page, and maybe a blog soon.
+It will include the main site, links to products, about, etc, then a "Why Believe?" page, and a blog.

-Uses astro, mdx, tailwind
+Uses astro, mdx, tailwind, react, and gsap.

 ### Dev